flynx/argv.js/README.md

 # argv.js

-Simple argv parser
+Simple yet complete argv parser

 ## Motivation

-I needed a new argv parser for a quick and dirty project I was working on and evaluating and selecting the proper existing parser and then learning its API, quirks and adapting the architecture to it seemed to be more complicated, require more effort and far less fun than putting together a trivial parser myself in a couple of hours.
+I needed a new argv parser for a quick and dirty project I was working on and evaluating and selecting the proper existing parser and then learning its API, quirks and adapting the project architecture to it seemed to be more complicated, require more effort and far less fun than putting together a trivial parser myself in a couple of hours.
 This code is an evolution of that parser.

 ## Features

-- Simple
+- Simple / well documented
 - Supports both the _option_ (a-la `ls`) and _command_ (a-la `git`) paradigms
 - Nestable
   parsers can be nested as option/command handlers defining independent